 As the Chief of Cardiology at Northwestern University Feinberg School of Medicine, I am delighted to welcome you to this website.

-We are excited about our leadership roles in transcutaneous aortic valve replacement, mitral valve repair, advanced therapies for advanced heart failure, all modalities of care for atrial fibrillation and acute heart failure.
+We are excited about our national clinical leadership roles in transcutaneous aortic valve replacement, mitral valve repair, advanced therapies for advanced heart failure including heart transplant, all modalities of care for atrial fibrillation and acute heart failure.
 We lead the nation with the lowest 30-day mortality after admission for heart failure, and we are second in the nation for acute myocardial infarction mortality.
 Additionally, we have developed new risk models to determine the risk of heart failure, and we have identified novel applications of machine learning and business theory to better address and lower rehospitalization rates after episodes of acute heart failure.
 To that end, we are exploring innovative wearable technologies that will streamline the assessment of cardiovascular risk.

 Our investigators are actively exploring provocative new cardiovascular clinical and translational science.
 We are leading large multi-institutional clinical trials in heart failure, valvular heart disease and atrial fibrillation.
 We have introduced the benefit of big data analytics (phenomapping) to better identify novel disease phenotypes that may lead to better therapies, and we have a well-established cardiovascular genetics program with expertise in the assessment of all forms of cardiomyopathies and the cardiovascular consequences of muscular dystrophy.
 We have also launched a T-1 translational science center for first-in-man compounds, and we are among the first centers to pursue percutaneous treatment of the tricuspid valve and the placement of interatrial shunts for HFpEF.